ianscottcamp/Algo/readme.txt

 This project tests the run time of different sorting algorithms using different sizes of data lists.
-Results of these run times were graphed using matlab and put into project1.pdf
+Results of these run times were graphed using matlab and put into results.pdf